 The importance of MVPs (Minimum Viable Products) and MMPs (Minimum Marketable Products)

-We really don't want to discourage you, but there are many hundreds of companies with ideas for the next must-have app.
+We would rather not discourage you, but hundreds of companies have ideas for the next must-have app.

-To ensure the success of your idea (and avoid developing it further or discarding it again), it is important to test it as early as possible.
-After all, who wants to invest vast sums of money in developing a product that doesn't ultimately go down well with the target group?
+To ensure the success of your idea, it is crucial to test it as early as possible.
+After all, who wants to invest vast sums of money in developing a product that doesn't go well with the target group?

-To test ideas, tech companies in particular have, for years, relied on the development of so-called MVPs (Minimum Viable Products) and MMPs (Minimum Marketable Products).
-A prominent example is provided by the founders of Airbnb, who first built a simple website with photos of their own flat and thus found their first paying customers.
+Tech companies, in particular, have, for years, relied on the development of so-called MVPs (Minimum Viable Products) and MMPs (Minimum Marketable Products) to test ideas.
+A prominent example is provided by the founders of Airbnb, who first built a simple website with photos of their flat and thus found their first paying customers.

-If you have an idea for a (digital) product, it is worth knowing about the purpose of MVPs and MMPs and the various definitions.
+If you have an idea for a (digital) product, it is worth knowing about the purpose of MVPs and MMPs and their various definitions, Valudio are here to give you the low down.

 What is an MVP (Minimum Viable Product)?

-The MVP validates or falsifies a product idea early in the product development cycle, and helps to iterate and improve the product idea based on user feedback.
+The MVP validates or falsifies a product idea early in the product development cycle and helps iterate and improve the product idea based on user feedback.

-"version of a new product which allows a team to collect the maximum amount of validated learning about users, with minimal effort.”
+An MVP is a version of a new product which allows a team to collect the maximum amount of validated learning about users, with minimal effort.

-The MVP is thus a sub-concept of the Lean Startup method, which Eric Ries described in his 2009 book "Lean Startup", and which is intended to shorten product development cycles.
+Thus, MVP is a sub-concept of the Lean Startup method, which Eric Ries described in his 2009 book “Lean Startup”, intended to shorten product development cycles.

-Since agile work is based on validating and iterating products based on user input, the MVP plays a central role in agile software development.
+The MVP plays a central role in agile software development since agile work is based on validating and iterating products based on user input.

-Ultimately, the MVP answers the question of whether or not end users would buy a product.
-However, the MVP is never a final product, but only simulates the capabilities of the final product.
+Ultimately, the MVP answers whether end users would buy a product.
+However, the MVP is never a final product; it only simulates the capabilities of the final product.
 For example, an MVP can also be a digital product that only pretends to automate a process while manual processes are still being carried out in the background.

 What does ‘Minimum Viable’ mean?

-The Minimum Viable Product is characterised by a balance between product viability and minimalism.
+A balance between product viability and minimalism characterizes the Minimum Viable Product.
 It combines both qualities in equal measure.

 ‘Minimum’